ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

 ## Affiliate

 This is the lowest level of partnership.
-It is designated for partners, which conduct businesses, unrelated to our products, but might provide links/leads/opportunities for our software products.
+It is designated for partners which conduct businesses unrelated to our products, but might provide links/leads/opportunities for our software products.

 ### Requirements